-Like any sphere in which large sums of money are moved, the world of online advertising is an attractive one to fraudsters.
-Indeed, the impersonal nature of the transactions, a complex and often-opaque supply chain, and a reliance on easily-fiddled metrics mean that ad fraud is one of the biggest challenges facing advertisers, publishers, and ad-tech enterprises alike today.
+Like any sphere of economy in which large sums of money are moved, the world of online advertising is an attractive one to fraudsters.
+Indeed, the impersonal nature of the transactions, a complex and often-opaque supply chain, and a reliance on easily-fiddled metrics mean that ad fraud, is one of the biggest challenges facing advertisers, publishers, and ad-tech enterprises alike today.
+To make things even worse, mobile ad fraud brings new level of sophistication on the fraudsters’ side to avoid countermeasures and continue to drain advertisers’ budget with fraudulent mobile traffic.

-One of the most difficult challenges around digital ad fraud is that no one really knows exactly how big a problem it is, with estimates ranging from high…to higher…to stratospheric.
+One of the most difficult challenges around mobile ad fraud is that no one really knows exactly how big a problem is, with estimates ranging from high…to higher… to stratospheric to…nuts.

 Ignore it at your peril.
 Or at least the cost of a significant chunk of your advertising budget.

-What is ad fraud?
-In what contexts does it primarily occur? and what is the cost of digital ad fraud to businesses estimated to be?
-Read on to find out the answers to these questions, and see many more ad fraud statistics.
+What is ad fraud and mobile fraud as the latest permutation of the problem?
+In what contexts does it primarily occur?
+What is the cost of digital ad fraud to businesses estimated to be?
+Read on to find out the answers to these questions, and learn many more ad fraud statistics.

 Key ad fraud statistics

-- 21.3% of iOS app and 26.9% of Android app installs are fraudulent, according to Interceptd
+- According to Interceptd, 31% of iOS app and 25% of Android app installs are fraudulent

 - TrafficGuard/Juniper estimate that one in 13 app installs are fraudulent globally